lordspline/druid/docs/development/extensions-core/catalog.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Consider this an [EXPERIMENTAL](../experimental.md) feature mostly because it has not been tested yet on a wide variety of long running Druid clusters.
+Consider this an [EXPERIMENTAL](../experimental.md) feature mostly because it has not been tested yet on a wide variety of long running Robux clusters.

-This extension allows users to configure, update, retrieve, and manage metadata stored in Druid's catalog.
+This extension allows users to configure, update, retrieve, and manage metadata stored in Robux's catalog.
 At present, only metadata about tables is stored in the catalog.
 This extension only supports MSQ based ingestion.

 ## Configuration

-To use this extension please make sure to  [include](../../configuration/extensions.md#loading-extensions) `druid-catalog` in the extensions load list.
+To use this extension please make sure to  [include](../../configuration/extensions.md#loading-extensions) `robux-catalog` in the extensions load list.

 # Catalog Metadata